z1shivam/genpass-extension/README.md

 ## Usage

 1. **Build The Extension**:
-   - Since the extension is in development and not yet available on the Chrome Web Store, you can build it by yourself to try it.
+   - Since this extension is under development and not on the Chrome Web Store, you need to build it yourself.
+   - Ensure you have `nodejs` and `git` installed on your system.
+   - Clone the repository with `git clone https://github.com/z1shivam/genpass-extension.git` and navigate to the project directory: `cd genpass-extension`.
+   - Install the necessary dependencies using either `npm install` or `pnpm install`.
+   - Run `pnpm build` to generate a `genpass-extension` folder in the project's root directory.
+   - This folder can be loaded directly into Chrome, independent of the project files.
+You may delete the project files after copying the `genpass-extension` folder.
+   - Open Chrome and go to the Extensions page.
+Enable Developer mode via the sidebar.
+   - Click "Load unpacked" and select the `genpass-extension` folder.
+The extension will now appear in the list.
+   - Enable the extension and pin it to the top bar for easy access.
+You can use it anytime by clicking the icon in the top bar.

 2. **Generate Passphrases**:
    - Click on the GenPass extension icon.